 Although Mary Immaculate recognizes the importance of all the needs identified by the community, resources are limited within the organization to prioritize all of the needs.
 There are other providers and organizations addressing these needs with specialized programs and services.
 Mary Immaculate is prepared to collaborate/assist with these efforts beyond the current set of services we provide.

-The list on the following pages provides some resources in the area than can help meet the identified needs of the community:
+The list on the next page provides names of some resources in the area than can help meet the identified needs of the community: